gaiaus/2024-us-presidential-general-election/harris/spending/paid_media/README.md

 # Harris for President -- Paid Media Disbursements
 Based on Federal Election Commission (FEC) filings: August 2023 - October 16, 2024

+While all media buys are a form of paid media, not all paid media is considered a media buy.

+Paid media is the overarching term, while a media buy specifically refers to purchasing advertising placements on particular platforms or channels.

-"Paid media" refers to any form of advertising or media placement that a campaign pays for directly.
+"Paid media" refers to any form of advertising or media placement that a campaign **pays for directly**.
 This includes but is not limited to:
 - Television and radio advertisements
 - Digital advertising
 - Print media placements